-The audit committee consists of three members: Andrew H. Galligan, who serves as the chair of the audit committee, Alison Davis and Peter Goettner.
-During fiscal 2020, the audit committee held six meetings.
+The audit committee consists of three members: Andrew H. Galligan, who serves as the chair of the audit committee, Alison Davis, who served for half of the year, Peter Goettner and Russ Mann.
+During fiscal 2021, the audit committee held six meetings.
 The audit committee has certain duties and powers as described in its written charter adopted by the Board of Directors.
-A copy of the charter is available on the Investors section of our website at http://investors.ooma.com/investors/corporate-governance/governance-documents/.
+A copy of the charter is available on the Investors section of our website at <a href="https://investors.coma.com/governance/governanc